MFernando2522/VIBECODE/README.md

 See the [deployment.txt](deployment.txt) for installation and setup instructions.
 (Click the Blue text)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
+# PLEASE READ BELOW: HOW TO RUN THE GAME

 # VIBECODE
 #HOW TO RUN GAME: USE INTELLIJ

 #Make sure the files are in the same folder before running!